This post may contain affiliate links. Please read our disclosure policy.

 How to make meat stuffed pitas:

 1. Make the meat mixture.
 In the bowl of a food processor, pulse the onions, garlic, and parsley until it is minced into tiny pieces.
 In a large bowl, add the ground beef, all the seasonings, minced onion mixture, pomegranate molasses, and tomato paste until it’s thoroughly combined.
-You can also toss everyting into the food processor and let it run until combined!
+You can also toss everything into the food processor and let it run until combined!

 2. Fill the pitas.
 Cut the pitas into 2-4 pieces depending on if you’re serving these for an appetizer or a meal.
 Place a few tablespoons of the meat mixture inside each pita and press the mixture into a thin layer.

-1. I can’t find Baharat seasoning, what can I use instead?
 Baharat seasoning is just a combination of spices.
-Baharat seasoning is also known as Middle Eastern 7 Spice blend.
-If you’re in a pinch, you can substitute it with a teaspoon garam masala.
-Or you can use equal parts ground coriander, black pepper, ground cloves, and ground nutmeg in its place for this recipe.
-The other three spices are already being added in so these are the only ones you’ll need to substitute for Baharat.
+Also known as Middle Eastern 7 Spice blend.
+Garam Masala makes a decent substitute.
+Or use equal parts ground coriander, black pepper, ground cloves, and ground nutmeg in its place for this recipe.

-2. I’m not able to pull the pita apart, how do I get a pocket?
 If the pita pocket flaps are stuck together, wrap your pita in a slightly damp towel and microwave the pita for 20 seconds, the steam should help separate the pita for filling.

-3. Can I use something other than ground beef to make arayesGround lamb would be absolutely delicious as well or 50:50 beef and lamb.
+Ground lamb would be absolutely delicious as well or 50:50 beef and lamb.
 Ground chicken or turkey would also work but since they’re quite lean, they won’t carry the flavors as beautifully as lamb or beef.

-4. What sauce do you suggest serving with meat stuffed pitasYou can serve these with a homemade tahini sauce (a combination of garlic, mayo, tahini, lemon juice, and a splash of warm water.) or you can serve with homemade garlic sauce.
+You can serve these with a homemade tahini sauce (a combination of garlic, mayo, tahini, lemon juice, and a splash of warm water.) or you can serve with homemade garlic sauce.

 close up of meat stuffed inside pitas